nianqingxing/learngit/readme.txt

 Let me have a second try.
 I'm really happy.
-Perseverance is a must for us.
+Perseverance is a must for us.under GPL.